YCMudliar/Clustering-for-Customer-Segmentation-Understanding/README.md

 # 💡 Problem Statement:

 Not all customers are same.
-To know which group is your customer and their preferences is a big part for success in your business.
+Knowing which group is your customer and their preferences is a big part of success in your business.
 Unsupervised machine learning can help marketers to know their audience globally and engage them with their products accordingly.
+Here we can classify millions of people’s interests through their social media activity and also through other surveys online & offline and cluster them in specific groups of their interest.

 Here we can classify millions of people’s interests through their social media activity and also through other surveys online & offline and cluster them in specific group of